There are dozens of museums in the Seattle-Tacoma metro region. You could visit two almost every week and not hit the same one twice.

 Don’t forget that many museums also offer free admission one day of each month that is open to everyone.

-- Second, use the TeenTix Calendar to find all of the events available and head over there with your pass.
+- Second, use the TeenTix Calendar to find available events and head over there with your pass.

 - Third, buy a $5 day-of-show ticket.
 TeenTix passes are not barcoded or tracked, so participating box offices need to ask for proof of age eligibility from anyone presenting a TeenTix Pass.
 Your middle school or high school ID will do it, as will a state-issued ID or driver’s license.
 If you are a homeschooler and do not have a school ID, go here.